scripting/drummerRFC/markdownOutlineInteropreadme.md

 ### The format needs a name

 I don't know what to call it.
-Just calling it "markdown" is too vague, markdown is used for many other purposes.
+Just calling it <a href="http://daringfireball.net/projects/markdown/">Markdown</a>
+ is too vague, markdown is used for many other purposes.
 The goal here is not to read all markdown files, but a subset of them that follow strict rules.

 ### Is .md the right extnesion to use?